masif2002/Python/Python-Internals/README.md

 ### Cython

-* Cython makes it possible to translate valid Python code directly to C in order to speed up the execution of your code because the resulting code in Python isn't always as efficient as if it were implemented in C.
+* Cython makes it possible to translate valid Python code directly to C in order to speed up the execution of our code because the resulting code in Python isn't always as efficient as if it were implemented in C.
 * Cython can run on Linux, MacOS and Windows aswell.

 ### Jython